This is last week near the Blue Ridge Mountains.

 The employees went to any number of companies that include Fujitsu, Compaq (HP), ADP, Ziff Davis and Good Morning America, Disney, LSI Logic, IBM, Lenovo, NetApp, Ingram Micro, Gucci and a few who started their own businesses.
 (Sorry if I missed some of your companies, not intentional).

-There was a common thread to most of the communications, that being the owner of the company whom I’ll leave at eccentric.
-Everyone had a story about this owner, and many had multiple stories.
+There was a common thread to most of the communications, that being the owner of the company whom I’ll leave at eccentric (and everyone called a cheapskate).
+They all had a story about this owner, and many had multiple stories.
 It was genuine book material which is what the corporate attorney told me when we worked there.
 From day one, he kept track of the bizarre behavior and was in disbelief at the antics, saying to me once that he should write about this one day.
 There was the memo he sent that said to steal pens and safety clips at the bank to save money.
 The bad office memo of the day (that got read over the radio) happened when we were told to go home, and then had to make up the time we didn’t work.

 Everyone opens and closes chapters in their life.
-I thought this one was closed, but was delighted that it returned briefly.
-I was genuinely happy to hear from everyone (almost as it now is described below).
+I thought this one was closed, but was delighted that it returned briefly (I closed any chance of me getting together with them though).
+I was sort of happy to hear from everyone (almost as it now is described below).
 As it turns out, others also study the martial arts, some changed careers, there was a funny story about engineers setting up an electric eye cam with speakers in their back room to know when the boss was coming (who said IT guys aren’t creative), and at least one went on to stay in the storage industry.
+He told the owner and his henchman Robert A that the reason he left was because of how they treated me.

 The story unfolded more this year, as I ran into the former owner of the company and while we had our differences, I decided to extend my olive branch and it was accepted.
 We discussed racing and life and he even commented on my postings and of the email remembrances.
 It was quite nice to see that through years, time and maturity (by some of the employees) we could reconnect as humans.
-Instead of employer/employee status, we were just guys.
+Instead of employer/employee status, we were just guys at the track that day.
+I, unlike others could put his antics behind me, even a lawsuit because he sued everyone.

 One went on to be very famous (Gina Smith) and I was able catch up with at a conference and it was like we were still at CORE.
 She was quite gracious and we enjoyed the short time we could spend together.

 It is funny to me that both of the above two spent time working for me.
 I wrote a reference letter to PC Week to do what I could to help Gina.
 Little did I know that she would go on to be very successful.
 Conversely, despite any attempt to help Sondra, whom I also would have helped in her next endeavor were rebuffed.
 That is the way life turns out.
+She amounted to nothing.
 We all had a great time with everyone else in the reminiscing of our days at CORE and the stories about our encounters with the owner.
-Only one person couldn’t move on with life.
+Only one person couldn’t move on with life, but she wasn’t in the group chat anyway.
+No one likes a sore loser or a spiteful person, like Sondra.

-Anyway, as for the rest of us, it was good to bond based on the time we had spent together earlier in life.
+Anyway, as for the rest of us, it was good to catch up based on the time we had spent together earlier in life.

 IED – Intermittent Explosive Disorder, better known as road rage.
 Just renamed this week.